mcrooks83/rapid_sensor_app/README.md

 ## TODO

 label a depoyment as faulty                                     -> test ensure this file is not used in further processing              -> test annote the depoyment graph with faulty                          -> test update the drop down with deployments that are labeled and not  -> test allow box plots etc for single scenario                         -> test

 deal with acceleration
+explort plot data buttons

 # attention